 Moderate alcohol consumption may provide some health benefits (

 However, higher amounts can lead to severe problems.

 In one study, the inflammatory marker CRP increased in people who consumed alcohol.
 The more alcohol they consumed, the more their CRP levels increased (

-To avoid alcohol-related health problems, intake should be limited to two standard drinks a day for men and one standard drink a day for women.
+To avoid alcohol-related health problems, intake should be limited to two standard drinks per day for men and one for women.